mikkopaderes/emberfire-utils/README.md

 ## Compatibility

-This addon currently supports Ember CLI 2.8.0 that comes with Ember.js 2.8-LTS.
+This addon currently supports Ember.js 2.8-LTS and EmberFire 2.0.x.

-> I'm planning to support only the latest [Ember CLI](https://ember-cli.com/) that comes with the latest LTS
+> I'm planning to support only the latest LTS version of Ember.js and the latest version EmberFire.
-> version of Ember.js.
-No other tests will be made for other versions.
-In addition, this addon's dependency of
-> EmberFire would be of the latest version that's compatible with the Ember CLI mentioned earlier.

 ## Contributing